Skip to main content

 # Usage

-user_input = "My name is John Doe, email [email protected].
+user_input = "My name is John Doe, email john@example.com.
 Help me book a flight."

 response = secure_chat(user_input)